projectacrn/acrn-hypervisor/doc/tutorials/using_vxworks_as_uos.rst

       $ sudo ./launch_vxworks.sh

-   Then VxWorks will boot up automatically.
+   Then VxWorks will boot automatically.
 You will see the prompt.

    .. code-block:: console